 Most business and corporate leaders believe they are in management debt.
-They say each and every decision they make for the business has many unintended first and second order impacts.
+They say each and every decision they make for the business has many unintended first and second-order impacts.

 Most leaders have good intentions when it comes to management plans.
 But some of them falter, leading to what is known as management debt.

-Understand the Correct Mindset Towards Management Debt
+Understand the Correct Mindset Toward Management Debt